chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - Ordinary methods -- those defined on a prototype object -- are sometimes called **instance methods** or **object methods** since you need an instance of (an object) the type.
 More commonly, they are simply called **methods**.
   - The methods that use this syntax: `Constructor.prototype.method` are the **instance** methods for the Constructor type.
     - `forEach` is an instance method of the`Array` constructor.
+  - Instance methods are only available when there's an instance of a constructor / class.

 - Constructor and prototype pattern